 In an effort to help these students gain a new start toward reaching their educational goals, the college has adopted an "Academic Restart" policy.
-Copies of the Academic Restart Policy are available in the Office of Enrollment Services (Wesson) and the Office of Admissions (Natchez Campus).
+Copies of the Academic Restart Policy are available in the Office of Enrollment Services on each campus.